menu

 Because of many things, Walthall is a great place for families with children to consider.
 First of all, many other families with children live here, making Walthall a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Walthall has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Walthall’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-As is often the case in a small village, Walthall doesn't have a public transportation system that people use for their commute.
+Walthall is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The citizens of Walthall are very well educated compared to the average community in the nation: 38.54% of adults in Walthall have a bachelor's degree or even advanced degree.
+The population of Walthall is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.54% of adults in Walthall have a bachelor's degree or even advanced degree.

 The people who call Walthall home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walthall residents report their race to be White, followed by Asian.
 Important ancestries of people in Walthall include Irish, Scottish, English, Swedish, and German.